firavoyage/blogging/readme.md

   - love before bc (jay chou)
   - story of time (luo da you)
   - fleet of time (faye wong)
+- - lucky star (2007)
+  - in solitude where we are least alone (2010)
+  - worldend: what do you do at the end of the world? are you busy? will you save us?
+(2017)
-- - tom and jerry classic collection (1940)
+  - tom and jerry classic collection (1940)
   - joker (2019)
   - soul (2020)
-  - the knockout (2023)
   - life in a day (2011)
   - downton abbey (2010)
-  - in solitude where we are least alone (2010)
   - the chorus (2004)
   - the phantom of the opera (2004)
-  - worldend: what do you do at the end of the world? are you busy? will you save us?
-(2017)
   - reply 1988 (2015)
   - your name.
 (2016)
   - how to make millions before grandma dies (2024)